 We do!
-Vouchers are currently valid for 24 months from date of delivery and are available as e-vouchers only.
-We are unable to send out physical vouchers at this time.
+Vouchers are currently valid for 24 months from date of purchase and are available as e-vouchers only when purchased online.
+To have a physical voucher posted out to you please call us or pop in to the Box Office to buy.
 Vouchers can be redeemed against most performances on the Hall For Cornwall stage.
 Click Here to buy a Gift Voucher.

 I have existing Credit / Vouchers from before you closed.
 Are they still valid?

-Your voucher or credit may now be stored as Account Credit which can be viewed by logging into your account here.
+Vouchers or credit may be stored as Account Credit which can be viewed by logging into your account here.
 You can redeem credit and vouchers when you book online or over the phone.

 If you give us a call, please have your voucher number or redemption code ready to make it easier for our team to check the status of your existing credit.